SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-Which will do what you'd expect.
-If it can't find that name in the database,
+Which will do what you`d expect.
+If it can`t find that name in the database,
 apples will be created anyway.
 It is often a VERY GOOD IDEA to use it like this.

 This is used in pretty much all NPC scripts that have to do with items and